Rod Structures and Patching Matrices: a review: Examples

 \subsubsection{Flat space another way}

 It's well-known that the Eguchi-Hanson metric in Gibbons-Hawking form but with $n=1$ is actually flat.
-In this case we can take

-which is different from (\ref{ee1}): the rod structure here, as in Section 3.1, has a single node, but here the Killing vectors vanishing on the upper and lower rods are the same, while in Section 3.1 they were different.
+In this case we can take \be P_+=\left( \right),\ee which is different from (\ref{ee1}): the rod structure here, as in Section 3.1, has a single node, but here the Killing vectors vanishing on the upper and lower rods are the same, while in Section 3.1 they were different.
 Now consider the transformation \be P_+\rightarrow CP_+C^T\mbox{ with } C=\left( \right)\left( \right)\left( \right)=\left( \right).\ee Note all three factors of $C$ have determinant one, so det $P_+$ is unchanged.
 The first factor rescales the diagonal entries; the second effects a change in the choice of Killing vector on the upper rod\footnote{For the justification of this claim, see the discussion around eqn(9) in \cite{FW}.}; and the third corresponds to adding a constant to the twist potential $\psi$.
 The effect on $P_+$ is then

 If we now take $\gamma=0,\alpha=-\beta=\sqrt{2}$ then $P_+$ becomes the $P_+$ of (\ref{ee1}).
 What is new here is the middle factor in (\ref{gh5}), and this is taken from \cite{FW}: the result there is that this is, quite generally, the way to modify $P$ under a change of choice of Killing vector.
 We'll make use of it in the discussion of Pleba\'nski-Demia\'nski metrics below.